Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 While many brands are eager to tap into viral trends, Liquid Death’s social media strategy is built around being funny, regardless of any broader context.
 Vice president of creative strategy Andy Pearson explained: “We are always just trying to create relevant content that feels more timeless, because our whole thing is entertainment over marketing.
 We’re posting the things that make us laugh, whether they’re relevant or not at that time.”

 Mascots feel like a relic from a bygone age of marketing, with many brands either sidelining or killing them off (literally, in the case of Planters Peanuts).
-But Cheetos has turned the opposite by dedicating its Instagram to its mascot Chester Cheetah, with its bio describing the account as the “official Instagram of the official spokescheetah of Cheetos.”
+But Cheetos has done the opposite by dedicating its Instagram to its mascot Chester Cheetah.”

 Chester crops up regularly in Cheetos’ Insta posts.
 And the strategy seems to be paying off, with the brand amassing almost half a million followers on the platform.